Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

  If you have provided the correct credentials it will give success status `admin_consent = True`

- Now press Y to proceed further in script
+ Now press Y to proceed further in the script

 # Output

- Once the script executed , it generates the `Nolicense.csv` file contains no license users
+ Once the script executed, it generates the `Nolicense.csv` file contains no license users

 ##### Example